Elizabeth Warren’s challenge: Breaking out of murky middle

 Warren placed a respectable third in Iowa, behind Buttigieg and Sanders.
 But a similar finish in New Hampshire could put her candidacy in peril.

 Expectations for her here had been high.
-Though Sanders won Iowa by more than 20 points during the Democratic primary campaign in 2016, Warren is also a familiar figure for the state’s voters.
+Though Sanders won New Hampshire by more than 20 points during the Democratic primary campaign in 2016, Warren is also a familiar figure for the state’s voters.
 Her team has been touting the endorsements of nearly 700 New Hampshire elected officials, party elders, political activists and community leaders.

 And if Warren doesn’t win in New Hampshire, it’s unclear where she might.
 Nevada goes next, then South Carolina and a slate of Southern states with high concentrations of African American Democrats, a demographic that polls suggest the senator has struggled to connect with.

-Note: This story has been corrected to show Sanders won New Hampshire, not Iowa, by more than 20 points in 2016.